 Capturing people’s personality in portrait photography settings can be a real challenge because there is a lot going on.
 You must engage with your subject, make them feel comfortable, remain aware of light, and consider your background, all at the same time!

-This five-session workshop will start with a brief overview and discussion of the Master photographers who created the classic foundation of both formal and candid portraiture on which we continue to build.
+This six-session portrait photography workshop will start with a brief overview and discussion of the Master photographers who created the classic foundation of both formal and candid portraiture on which we continue to build.
 Using these Masters as inspiration, students will learn portrait photography techniques with strobe lights in a controlled studio setup, as well as how to modify natural light outdoors on location.

 Our studio portraits will be created against a simple, minimal background.
 The on-location portraits will utilize more complex environments that help to tell a story, whether you’re shooting indoors or outdoors, with natural or artificial light.
 Emphasis will be placed on learning photo lighting techniques and ways to make your subjects relax in front of the camera, so you can focus on taking beautiful portraits.